 Symptom Cause Action Audio sounds squeaky or croaky.
 (Midian modules only) Transmit and receive inversion frequencies may be different.
 Ensure both radios are using same frequency.
 If problem still exists, reprogram module Receiving radio occasionally or frequently fails to decode sync pulse.
 Audio is unintelligible for several seconds then comes right.
-System delay may be set too short Radio may have economy mode enabled Reprogram module, or consider if CTCSS can be removed from some parts of radio system.
-Reprogram radio to (Transcrypt modules only) disable economy mode Radio confidence and alert tones are different, rapidly varying tones.
+Reprogram module, or consider if CTCSS can be removed from some parts of radio system.
+(Transcrypt modules only) Radio may have economy mode enabled Reprogram radio to disable economy mode Radio confidence and alert tones are different, rapidly varying tones.
 This is normal when either the transmitting or receiving radio creates an alert tone or confidence tone during an encrypted conversation.
 No action - not a fault Radio makes unusual, distorted beeps at turn on.
 Radio confidence tones may be set to high.
 (Not all radios exhibit this) Reprogram radio to set confidence tones to low.
 Module OTAR programming does not work.
 (Transcrypt modules only) Module may have been corrupted or damaged by high levels of radiated RF, eg a portable on high power while the radio has covers removed Reprogram module.
 Encryption indicator triangle turns on and off randomly.
 Both LK-3 links on TOP flex may be connected, not just one.
 Remove one LK-3 link.
 (See Fitting Instructions)